jamsocket/forevervm/javascript/mcp-server/README.md

 ## Installing locally (for development only)

-In the MCP client, set the command to `npm` and the argumentsn to:
+In the MCP client, set the command to `npm` and the arguments to:

 ```json
 ["--prefix", "<path/to/this/directory>", "run", "start", "run"]